Molecatcher

-A molecatcher (also called a mowdy-catcher) is a person who traps or kills moles in places where they are considered a nuisance to crops, lawns, sportsfields or gardens.
+A molecatcher is a person who traps or kills moles in places where they are considered a nuisance to crops, lawns, sportsfields or gardens.

 History of molecatching

 Roman times

-Excavations of Ancient Roman sites have revealed earthenware pots that had been set in the ground.
+Excavations of ancient Roman sites have revealed earthenware pots that had been set in the ground.
 The pots were filled with water, and acted as traps for moles.

 Traditional molecatchers

 Many early molecatchers set out snares for the moles, taking care to remove human scent from the loops.
 Over time, traps used to catch and kill moles became more advanced and complicated, incorporating weighted wood or cast iron, and eventually sprung steel.

 Some itinerant molecatchers travelled from farm to farm.
 The molecatcher's customers would provide food and lodging, as well as a fee for every mole caught.
 The molecatcher could also earn additional money by selling the moleskins to furriers.